adonegan/bank-account-oop-python/README.md

-# BANK ACCOUNT OOP
+# Bank account oop

-Just a quick task from Udemy's Complete Python Bootcamp
+Just a quick task from Udemy's Complete Python Bootcamp object orientated programming lessons.
+Creating a new class object and creating / accessing attributes of the object class.

 ## Notes